 - Develop a strategy for building citations — mentions of your business name on the web, along with other key information, with or without a link back to your website — and ensure clear and consistent NAP signals (Name, Address, Phone number) across all your digital properties where you plant your business flags.

-- If possible, implement a local listings solution to improve local business SEO performance.
+- If possible, implement a local listing management solution to improve local business SEO performance.

 One of the simplest ways to improve customer experience is to make the commitment to establishing a strong, memorable, and consistent brand presence for your customers — no matter when or where they may find information about you.